Two Crossings of the Katy Railway

 1916 reported that the State of Texas would appeal the ruling of the trial court

 in the "so-called Hillsboro union depot case."
-The case was tried before a jury
+The case had been tried before a jury

 in Austin.
 Below Center: Proclaiming